Test Run Detail Report

 Detail of a synthetic Lighthouse test Test run detail.

-Before diving deeper, ensure you understand the differences between synthetic, CrUX, and RUM data concerning web speed.
+Before you read further, ensure you understand the differences between synthetic, CrUX, and RUM data about web speed.

-Familiarize yourself with how we test your websites in monitoring.
+It's also best to familiarize yourself with the way we test your websites in monitoring.

-You can display the test run detail in the following way:
+You can view the test run detail as follows:

 1. Click on a point in the synthetic test results graph.

-2. In the modal window that opens, click on the test time for the specific URL.
+2. In the opened modal window, click on the test time for a specific URL.

-3. You will reach the standalone URL of the test run detail.
+3. You will be taken to a separate URL for the test run detail.

 Guide to accessing the Lighthouse test detail How to access the Lighthouse test run detail.

-Let's break down the individual parts of what you see on the screen and their usefulness:
+Let’s break down the individual sections of what you see on the screen and how it might be useful to you:

-What you find in the Lighthouse test detail Lighthouse test result and the metrics within.
+What you find in the Lighthouse test detail Lighthouse test result and metrics.

 1. Lighthouse score, i.e., the overall score calculated based on metrics.

-2. The status of individual metrics.
-Besides the Core Web Vitals (LCP, CLS, TBT, but be careful, they are measured differently than in CrUX data), you also see the FCP metric and Speed Index.
+2. Status of individual metrics.
+Besides Core Web Vitals (LCP, CLS, TBT, but beware they are measured differently than in CrUX data), you will also see FCP and Speed Index metrics.

-3. The way the page is rendered during the Lighthouse test.
+3. The page rendering process during the Lighthouse test.

-Bear in mind, the metric values here should not be your sole measure of your page's speed (that's what CrUX data is for).
+Do not cling too much to the metric values here.
+They are not meant for evaluating your page speed (for that, we have CrUX data).
 Treat synthetic data as a starting point for speed optimizations.
-They'll easily show whether your optimizations are working or not.
+They will easily show whether your optimizations are successful or not.

 At the top of the test run result, you can download JSON, Trace, and HAR files.
 What are they for?